zuplo/docs/docs/articles/sso-okta.md

 sidebar_label: Okta Setup
 ---

-Zuplo uses Auth0 to enable SSO for enterprise accounts who have purchased single-sign-on.
+Zuplo uses Auth0 to enable Okta SSO for enterprise accounts who have purchased single-sign-on.
 Below you will find instructions on how to setup Okta to be used with Zuplo.